-A copy taken of information held on a computer in case something goes wrong with the original copy.
+A copy is taken of information held on a computer in case something goes wrong with the original copy.

 Basic Input Output System.
-A program stored on the motherboard that controls interaction between the various components of the computer.
+A program stored on the motherboard that controls the interaction between the various components of the computer.

 To start a computer, more frequently used as “re-boot”.